Kavia-M/ai-restaurant-reservation-assistant/Usecase_documentation.md

    - Booking meeting rooms, event halls, training slots, or desks can reuse the same reservation tool architecture.
    - Multi-seat or multi-room requirements map directly onto "multiple tables" logic.

-5. Logistics & Ride Booking (Future Potential)
-   - With Google Maps integration planned, the platform can expand into **distance-aware matching**, enabling use cases like:
-     - Finding the closest pickup hub.
-     - Suggesting nearest available drivers.

-6. Unified Travel & Hospitality Assistant (Tourism Super-App Scope)
+5. Unified Travel and Hospitality Assistant (Tourism Super-App Scope)
    - Instead of isolating agents for hotels, spas, and restaurants, the same architecture can scale into a **single unified travel assistant**, similar to MakeMyTrip.
-   - Tourists typically need restaurants, hotels, spas, transport, and event bookings together, making our multi-domain reservation logic naturally suitable for an **integrated AI concierge**.
+   - Tourists typically need restaurants, hotels, spas, and event bookings together, along with Google map integration, making our multi-domain reservation logic naturally suitable for an **integrated AI concierge**.
    - Any restaurant chain, hotel group, or service provider can register to be listed in the assistant, creating a **platform-level ecosystem** instead of a single-company solution.
    - The system can support **sponsored placements** (like Google Play Store's Sponsored Apps), where premium partners pay for priority visibility in recommendations.

-7. Ethical & User-First Sponsored Recommendations
+6. Ethical and User-First Sponsored Recommendations
    - While the platform can support **sponsored listings** from restaurants, hotels, spas, or travel partners, these must never override or replace our personalized recommendations.
    - Sponsored options will be shown **clearly labeled as "Sponsored"**, ensuring complete transparency and preserving user trust.
    - They will be recommended **alongside** (not instead of) the best-fit personalized suggestions chosen through our preference engine.
    - The assistant will phrase it naturally, e.g., "Here is a sponsored option you may want to check out," giving the user full freedom to decide.
    - This approach allows monetization through sponsorships *without compromising* the quality, fairness, or accuracy of the user's personalized experience.

 ###### Why Our Architecture Fits Vertical Expansion
 - **Tool-based modular design:** Each domain needs only domain-specific tools (room availability, spa slot availability, etc.).
-Actions & Functions remain unchanged.
+Actions and Functions remain unchanged.
 - **Strong preference engine:** Functions 0.1–0.6 allow cross-industry personalization.
-- **Geospatial logic:** Works for restaurants, hotels, clinics, salons, ride-hailing.
+- **Geospatial logic:** Works for restaurants, hotels, clinics, salons etc.,.
 - **Agentic notifications:** Ideal for reminders, follow-ups, proactive upselling.
 - **LLM-driven autonomy:** Reduces the need for custom-coded logic per new vertical.
-- **Unified multi-domain travel ecosystem:** The architecture can evolve into a single AI concierge for tourists, covering restaurants, hotels, spas, events, and transport within one assistant—removing the need for isolated agents in each industry.
+- **Unified multi-domain travel ecosystem:** The architecture can evolve into a single AI concierge for tourists, covering restaurants, hotels, spas, and events within one assistant, removing the need for isolated agents in each industry.
-- **Ethical monetization model:** Sponsored recommendations can be integrated safely without harming user trust, as the system can display them clearly as “Sponsored” and only alongside (never replacing) the personalized best-fit recommendations.
+- **Ethical monetization model:** Sponsored recommendations can be integrated safely without harming user trust, as the system can display them clearly as "Sponsored" and only alongside (never replacing) the personalized best-fit recommendations.

 Overall, the system is inherently structured as a **general-purpose reservation intelligence platform**, with the GoodFoods project serving as the initial launch domain.